Last Ninja: Last Ninja 4

 In 1993, John Wells created a series of previews, music and a map for one level of a fourth game which he tried to convince System 3 to make.
 System 3 turned him down.

 Originally set for an early 2004 release, a new Last Ninja game was shown at the E3 2003 Expo in Los Angeles, but has since been delayed.
 Released screenshots showed a game looking very similar to Tecmo's Ninja Gaiden, also in development at the time (released in early 2004).
 Retro Gamer reported they "that Play It is to release the original Last Ninja trilogy on PS2.
 The graphics will be enhanced, but the gameplay and puzzles will remain intact.
 Again, this will be released in the next few months and priced at a very economical £10.
-It will also serve as a perfect appetiser for the fully 3D’d up Last Ninja 4, due out next year".
+It will also serve as a perfect appetiser for the fully 3D'd up Last Ninja 4, due out next year".
 A new game has also been said to be cancelled at least three times, only to return to development.
 In 2007, System 3 CEO, Mark Cale, said the fourth Last Ninja was scrapped because it "simply wasn't good enough" and stated that Last Ninja would be returning in the form of a remade trilogy for Nintendo DS and Wii.
-Cale said: "We’ve scrapped the fourth game.
-I felt it wasn’t representative of the market.
-For Last Ninja 4, I think you need to do something that recreates that kind of 'wow' factor of the original game, and in my mind it wasn’t good enough to wear that badge – so why cash in on a great name?
+Cale said: "We've scrapped the fourth game.
+I felt it wasn't representative of the market.
+For Last Ninja 4, I think you need to do something that recreates that kind of 'wow' factor of the original game, and in my mind it wasn't good enough to wear that badge – so why cash in on a great name?
 We may as well leave it as it is.
 There will definitely be a fourth game.
-It’ll either be a retro version with updated graphics but the same gameplay, or something that’s going to be an epic, like a Final Fantasy game but with a more arcade feel".
+It'll either be a retro version with updated graphics but the same gameplay, or something that's going to be an epic, like a Final Fantasy game but with a more arcade feel".
 No news of the game have been made and the project appears to be shelved.

 Reception

-In 2010, GamePro included Armakuni in their article "Top Ten video game ninjas" ("If Rambo had been born in Feudal Japan, he’d be a lot like Armakuni").
-Virgin Media included him on the list of top ten video game ninja heroes, however commenting the series itself "hasn't aged all that gracefully".
+In 2010, GamePro included Armakuni in their article "Top Ten video game ninjas".
+Virgin Media included him on the list of top ten video game ninja heroes, but commenting the series itself "hasn't aged all that gracefully".